Axiom Geomatics logo

 The Calgary Building Code mandates that decks have railings if they exceed 0.6m in height, with a railing height of 0.9m (35.4 inches) for decks lower than 1.8m (5.9 feet) and 1.07m (42 inches) for decks over 1.8m.
 All stairs must be evenly spaced with proper non-slip surfaces.

-If you are unsure whether your plans comply with the Calgary deck code, you might wish to consider third-party consultation with professional residential surveyors or check directly with the city's building department before starting any work.
+If you are unsure whether your plans comply with the Calgary deck code, you might wish to consider third-party consultation with professional contractors or check directly with the city's building department before starting any work.

 Bottom Line

-If you need expert advice or assistance in obtaining a Calgary deck permit, real property reports, site plans, or any land surveying service, contact the team at Axiom Geomatics for fast, efficient, compliant-friendly service today.
+If you need expert advice or assistance in obtaining Real Property Reports or Site Surveys for your future deck development contact the team at Axiom Geomatics for fast, efficient, compliant-friendly service today.

 Do you need a building permit for a deck?